trampgeek/moodle-qtype_coderunner/docs/index.md

 The question text of a prototype question is displayed in the 'Question type details' panel in the question authoring form.

+CodeRunner searches **by name** for prototype questions, as follows:

+   * On versions prior to Moodle 5.0 the search includes parent contexts, typically visible only to an administrator, such as the system context in which all the built-in prototypes reside.

+   * In Moodle versions 5.0 and later, all question banks in the current course are searched, together with the system shared question banks in the Front Page Course (usually directly visible only to administrators).
+    It is strongly recommended that
+    a special question bank be created in each course solely for CodeRunner question prototypes.

-CodeRunner searches for prototype questions just in the current course context.
-The search includes parent contexts, typically visible only to an administrator, such as the system context; the built-in prototypes all reside in that system context.
-Thus if a teacher in one course creates a new question type, it will immediately appear in the question type list for all authors editing questions within that course but it will not be visible to authors in other courses.
-If you wish to make a new question type available globally you should ask a Moodle administrator to move the question to the system context, such as a LOCAL\_PROTOTYPES category.
+If a teacher in one course creates a new question type, it will immediately appear in the question type list for all authors editing questions within that course but it will not be visible to authors in other courses.
+If you wish to make a new question type available to another course then in Moodle 5.0 of later you will need to create a question bank that can be shared with that other course.
+In earlier versions of Moodle you will need to ask a system administrator to create an intermediate level context in the course hierarchy that is a parent of both courses.

 When you create a question of a particular type, including user-defined types, all the so-called "customisable" fields are inherited from the